AbdelrahmanAhmed605/task-manager/README.md

 - **TaskUpdatedAt:** DateTime - Timestamp of the task's last update.
 - **TaskCompletedAt:** DateTime - Timestamp of when the task was completed.
 - **Notif_isRead:** Boolean - Indicates whether a notification has been read.
-- **Notif_Timestamp:** DateTime - Timestamp of notification creation.
+- **NotificationTimestamp:** DateTime - Timestamp of notification creation.
-- **NotificationTTL:** Number - Time-to-live (TTL) attribute for notifications to automatically delete old notifications from the table to keep dataset manageable and reduce storage costs
+- **NotificationExpiry:** Number - Time-to-live (TTL) attribute for notifications to automatically delete old notifications from the table to keep dataset manageable and reduce storage costs
 - **CreatedAt:** DateTime - Timestamp of entity creation.
 - **UpdatedAt:** DateTime - Timestamp of entity update.

 ### 4. Global Secondary Indexes (GSIs) and Local Secondary Indexes (LSIs)

 - **GSIs:**

   - **EmailIndex:** `PK: Email` - Used when we want to ensure email uniqueness when a user is signing up, and also for facilitating login queries (to find the user with the submitted email and their corresponding password)
   - **NotificationSentIndex:** `PK: DueDate_NotificationSent` - Query tasks where `NotificationSent` is false and are due the next day to send out notification alerts.

 - **LSIs:**
   - **UpdatedAtIndex:** `PK: EntityPartition (USER_<UserID>)`, `SK: TaskUpdatedAt` - Query tasks for a user sorted by the most recently updated tasks.
-  - **NotificationTimestampIndex:** `PK: EntityPartition (USER_<UserID>)`, `SK: Notif_Timestamp` - Query notifications for a user sorted by when they were received.
+  - **NotificationTimestampIndex:** `PK: EntityPartition (USER_<UserID>)`, `SK: NotificationTimestamp` - Query notifications for a user sorted by when they were received.

 ### 5. Considerations for Schema Design

 - **EntityPartition and EntitySort:** These keys allow for the storage of various types of data (users, tasks, notifications) within the same table, facilitating efficient querying and management.
 - **DueDate_NotificationSent:** A composite key combining due date and notification status for the `NotificationSentIndex`, enabling even data distribution and efficient querying of tasks for daily notifications.
 If NotificationSent was selected as the partition key instead, then we would only have 2 partitions (true and false), which is not a good distribution.`
-- **TaskUpdatedAt and Notif_Timestamp:** These attributes serve as sort keys for the LSIs, `UpdatedAtIndex` and `NotificationTimestampIndex`, respectively.
+- **TaskUpdatedAt and NotificationTimestamp:** These attributes serve as sort keys for the LSIs, `UpdatedAtIndex` and `NotificationTimestampIndex`, respectively.
 By utilizing these dedicated sort keys for tasks and notifications, we ensure that only relevant data is retrieved when querying for the most recently updated tasks or notifications.
 This approach eliminates the need for additional filtering and enhances query efficiency.
   - If instead of TaskUpdatedAt, we used UpdatedAt (which is also used for users), then the composite primary key for the LSI would return both user and task data and we would need to filter out the results.
 By using TaskUpdatedAt which is only applied to tasks, the composite primary key will only return task data

 ### 6. Limitations